thomasmueller/bau-lang/README.md

     data[0] = 10

 Bounds are checked where needed.
-Access without runtime checks require that the compiler verifies correctness.
+Access without runtime checks requires that the compiler verifies correctness.
 Index variables with range restrictions allow this.
-For performance-critical code, use `[` `]!` to ensure no runtime checks are done.
+For performance-critical code, use `[..]!` to ensure no runtime checks are done.
 The conditional `break` guarantees that `i` is within the bounds.